 Some of the features of the discrimination modes are similar, however, there are minor behavioral differences between them.
-ID FILTER, NOTCH FILTER, IRON AUDIO and TONE BREAK are frequently used common features in these modes.
+ID FILTER is a frequently used common feature in these modes.
 ID FILTER value is preset by the factory for these modes.
 You can modify these settings if you want according to the soil conditions where you are searching.